Ugranziol/appRiori/inst/tutorial/tutorial0.md

 * New contrast matrix: the contrast matrix corresponding to the hypothesis we have.
 It corresponds to `contrasts(factor(test$G))=MASS:sdif(3)` command.

 * Hypothesis matrix: it is a contrast matrix where each column codes one condition/group/level and each row codes one hypothesis.
 Note that Each hypothesis is a set of weights depicting how different condition/group/level means are compared (Schad et al., 2020).
+In appRiori, the hypothesis matrix is transposed.

 * A correlation matrix displaying the relationship among the new contrasts.